profoundry-us/loco_motion/docs/ADRs/README.md

 ## Additional Resources

-There are a lot of resources available if you just search Google for `architecture design record`, but here are a few that we can whole heartedly recommend.
+There are a lot of resources available if you just search Google for `architecture decision record`, but here are a few that we can whole heartedly recommend.

   * https://adr.github.io/